nohat/dimming/docs/integration-guides/zigbee2mqtt.md

 # Zigbee2MQTT Integration

 Great question!
-Integrating with Zigbee2MQTT (Z2M) is a critical part of making our Universal Smart Lighting Control truly widespread.
+Integrating with Zigbee2MQTT (Z2M) is a critical part of making our Universal Smart Lighting Control truly widespread
+.
 The good news is that Z2M already exposes many of the underlying Zigbee capabilities we need, often more directly than ZHA in its current state.

 Here's how we'd implement support for Zigbee2MQTT devices, building on our existing plan: